marcinparda/parda.me/src/content/posts/typescript-enums-yey-or-ney.md

 ---
-title: TypeScript Enums: Yay or Nay?
+title: TypeScript Enums - Yay or Nay?
 pubDate: 2025-08-01
 tags: [TypeScript, Enums]
 ---

 Typescript introduces `Enums` as a solution to group a related set of identifiers together in a meaningful way.
 Yet, this language feature come under a storm of criticism, with many arguing against using for various reasons.
 This article will shed some light on their symbolic nature, when to use them, and when to consider alternatives.

 ## Symbolic Nature of TypeScript Enums